Library Policies

 Permanent Ban from the Library:

 Patrons who engage in repeated disruptive behaviors that interfere with others’ use of the Neuse Regional Libraries or the general operation of the Libraries or engage in behaviors that violate the law may be permanently banned from the premises of the Neuse Regional Libraries.
 A written notice of permanent ban may be given to the patron.
-A written appeal of the Branch Manager or Department Supervisor’s decision may be made to Library Administration within 30 days.
+A written appeal of the Branch Manager or Department Supervisor’s decision may be made to Library Administration.

 Exceptions to the above may be authorized by the Director of Libraries and/or other designee.